Meraj Khalid Noor: 2014 national elections

 On 18 April 2014 Noor said he would run for election in the Varanasi constituency in the 2014 Indian general election, competing against Narendra Modi of the Bharatiya Janata Party (BJP).
 He said, "Modi is Ravan and is spreading hate across the nation.
 As a true Indian, I will not allow him to impure the water of the Ganga."
 In the 2014 elections, with bin Laden dead and strong competition from Modi, neither Paswan nor Lalu Prasad would have anything to do with him.

-Noor was not offered a ticket by any political party, but was prepared to run as an independent.
+Noor was not offered a ticket by any political party but was prepared to run as an independent.
 He launched his own party, Rashtriya Awami Movement (RAM) India.

-It sought harmony between Muslims and Hindus, and hoped to stop “communal forces” from spreading their tentacles in the country.
+It sought harmony between Muslims and Hindus and hoped to stop “communal forces” from spreading their tentacles in the country.

 There were 78 hopeful candidates for election in Varanasi, a very visible Lok Sabha seat due to the publicity to be gained from competing against Modi.

-Noor was among the 34 candidates who were rejected by the elections authorities.
+Noor was among the 34 candidates who were rejected by the election's authorities.